How Does Mandatory Clearing of Swaps Reduce Systemic Risk?

 This significantly reduces counterparty risk between the original trading parties.
 By concentrating and managing risk centrally, the CCP ensures that the failure of one market participant does not trigger a cascading failure across the entire financial system (systemic risk).

-What Is the Role of a Clearing House in Traditional Finance Finality?
+What Is the Function of a Clearing House in a Traditional Options Exchange?

-What Is the Function of a Clearinghouse in a Futures Market?
+What Is the Primary Function of a Clearing House in the Financial Derivatives Market?